Naqaab (2007 film): Plot

-It is revealed that Rohit, aka Karan, needed money, and therefore he decided to make a film on Sophia's life, so he hired Vicky to enter her life and make her fall in love with him.
+It is revealed that Rohit, aka Karan decided to make a film showcasing real life, so he hired Vicky to enter Sophia's life and make her fall in love with him.
 Then he faked his suicide, and that would be the ending of the film.
-It turns out he had hidden cameras in Sophia's home and recorded all the intimate scenes between Vicky and her.
-Karan then convinces Vicky and Sophia that if they do not go along with the film, he would upload the intimate scenes of them on the internet and turn them into porn stars.
+It turns out he had hidden cameras in Vicky's home and recorded all the intimate scenes between him and Sophia.
+Rohit then convinces Vicky and Sophia that if they do not go along with the film, he would upload the intimate scenes of them on the internet and turn them into porn stars.
 Therefore, Vicky and Sophia let the movie be released.
-After 3 months, at the premiere, Karan plans a publicity stunt by getting shot by Vicky (with fake bullets), then getting up and revealing he is still alive.
+After 3 months, at the premiere, Rohit plans a publicity stunt by getting shot by Vicky (with fake bullets), then getting up and revealing he is still alive.

 However, nothing goes as planned.
-Vicky shoots Karan with the fake gun multiple times, but it turns out that the gun had real bullets, and Karan brutally dies.
+Vicky shoots Rohit with the fake gun multiple times, but it turns out that the gun had real bullets, and Rohit brutally dies.
 All the movie's staff are arrested.
 In custody, Vicky explains to the police officers that it was all supposed to be a publicity stunt, and they let him go.
 Vicky escapes from the police station, and all the blame goes on the film's associate producers, as they had planned the stunt in the first place.
-Vicky arrives at the hospital and meets Sophia, where it is revealed that Sophia and Vicky have actually murdered Karan.
-Sophia changed the fake gun to a real one with real bullets for Vicky to shoot with.
+Vicky arrives at the hospital and meets Sophia, where it is revealed that Sophia and Vicky have actually murdered Rohit.
+Sophia shot with a real gun when Vicky was shooting with the fake gun to avoid detection and then dropped the gun in the associate producer's pocket to frame him.

 In the end, the associate producers are trapped in jail.
-Sophia received Karan's wealth and property and lives a rich lifestyle as she marries Vicky, who is now a famous superstar due to the film Karan made, which turned out to be a blockbuster.
+Sophia received Rohit's wealth and property and lives a rich lifestyle as she marries Vicky, who is now a famous superstar due to the film Rohit made, which turned out to be a blockbuster.